 Meet Winsome who has managed insulin since she was 7 years old

-If you have diabetes, your body can’t naturally regulate your blood sugar levels through insulin production.
-In this instance, insulin treatment is used to mimic the natural insulin response of someone without diabetes.
+If you have diabetes, your body can’t naturally regulate your blood sugar levels through insulin production1.
+In this instance, insulin treatment is used to mimic the natural insulin response of someone without diabetes1.

 It is important to get your blood sugar level under control when living with diabetes.
-Uncontrolled diabetes can lead to life-threatening complications such as cardiovascular disease and diabetic ketoacidosis.
+Uncontrolled diabetes can lead to life-threatening complications such as cardiovascular disease and diabetic ketoacidosis1.
 When blood sugar levels are chronically high it can also damage nerves, organs, and blood vessels1.

 Diabetes is caused when immune cells make their way into the pancreas and destroy insulin-producing cells2.